sefinehtesfa34/RideShare-app/README.md

 ## Contributing

 Contributions to RideShare-app are welcome!
 If you find any bugs or have suggestions for new features, feel free to open an issue or submit a pull request.
 Please follow the existing code style and guidelines when contributing.

-## License

-This project is licensed under the [MIT License](LICENSE).